 Looking forward, CMS will take into account all comments received regarding potential future inclusion of a Hospital-Wide, All-Cause, Risk-Standardized Mortality measure and the Hospital Harm – Opioid-Related Adverse Events eCQM in the IQR program.

 Medicare & Medicaid EHR Incentive Programs

 CMS had previously renamed the Medicare & Medicaid EHR Incentive Programs EHR Incentive Programs as the Medicare & Medicaid “Promoting Interoperability (PI)” Programs.
 In this final rule, CMS finalized a new performance-based scoring methodology instead of the current threshold-based methodology beginning with CY 2019 reporting.
-To find out more on the new PI program structure, check out Acmeware’s blog: CMS Finalizes an Overhaul of the Medicare Promoting Interoperability Program for Hospitals.
+To find out more on the new PI program structure, check out Acmeware’s blog: 2019 Promoting Interoperability.

 Beginning with CY 2019 reporting period, CMS requires that all hospitals attesting to these programs use EHR technology certified to the 2015 Edition.
 CMS finalized that for CY 2019 and CY 2020, new and returning eligible hospitals and CAHs will be required to attest to objectives and measures for a minimum of any continuous 90 days during the respective calendar year.